 You can transfer your points to one of Chase’s partner programs – this way you can get that little bit extra out of your program, and up your point accumulation.

-Here are the partner programs that Chase are connected with (these partners often change so double check with Chase for updates):
+Here are the partner programs that Chase are connected with:

 A quick example of how you can save by booking your travel arrangements through the Chase Ultimate Rewards site shows you just why you should be doing this every time: